 - Place the affinity column in a 2ml tube and centrifuge it for 5 seconds to drain the buffer out.

-- Place the column in a 2ml collection tube and add 0.2ml binding buffer.
-Centrifuge the column for 5 seconds, discard the buffer collected in the collection tube.
+- Place the column in a 2ml collection tube and add a 0.2ml binding buffer.
+Centrifuge the column for 5 seconds, and discard the buffer collected in the collection tube.
 Perform this step twice to equilibrate the column thoroughly.

 - Place the column in a 2ml collection tube.

 - Carefully add 100μl in the column.
 Incubate it for minutes and then centrifuge for 5 seconds.
 Collect the flow-through in the collection tube and label this tube as Fraction 1.